Our Workshops and Training on the Sibshop Model

 - Adult brothers and sisters connect with their peers to offer fellow sibs validation, support, and information—and explore the creation of much-needed adult sibling initiatives.

-We've conducted workshops on sibling issues in all 50 states and have helped communities over 400 replications of our award-winning Sibshop program in eight countries.
+We've conducted workshops on sibling issues in all 50 states and eight countries.
+And we're proud to have helped over 450 communities start Sibshops of their own.

 We'd welcome an opportunity to present at your agency or your next conference or training event.
 We can help assure that your workshops are as affordable as possible--and reach the widest number of families and service providers.
 Here is a description of our workshops and training on the Sibshop model.
 If you would like to learn more about our workshops, seminars, and keynotes please call us or contact us by email and we'd be happy to send you more information.